 I am not attempting to make an authoritative argument to convince you that the quadrune mind is the greatest approach to understanding consciousness and human nature ever devised.
 My daughter, Kerri, and I have made our best arguments for the model on our website, ii including our blog posts.
+(See Appendix A for a complete list of our blog posts.)
 As a non-scholar in neuroscience, philosophy, and theology, I appropriately do not feel qualified to make an authoritative argument for the quadrune mind based on professional specialization.
-I just happen to be the person "chosen" by these ideas to be their host.
-Iii With a Ph.D. in applied behavioral studies and experience as a licensed psychologist, I might describe myself as a "human behavior generalist."
-Vor, even though my undergraduate degree is in psychology, it was my philosophy minor courses that I really loved and is part of my life-long interest in philosophy, so I might identify myself as a "citizen philosopher."
+I just happen to be the person "chosen" by these ideas to be their host. iii With a Ph.D. in applied behavioral studies and experience as a licensed psychologist, I might describe myself as a "human behavior generalist." iv Or, even though my undergraduate degree is in psychology, it was my philosophy minor courses that I really loved and is part of my life-long interest in philosophy, v so I might identify myself as a "citizen philosopher." vi